Robotic Gas Source Localization with Probabilistic Mapping and Online Dispersion Simulation: Source Position Estimation

 We can then define the conditional probability of $S$ with the following expression:

-When considering a $f^z_i$ that is based on a very low confidence ($\alpha_i$) estimation, the probability distribution of the source is uniform.
+A value of $f^z_i$ that is based on a very low confidence estimation ($\alpha_i \approx 0$) does not give meaningful information about the source, and so the conditional probability distribution of the source is uniform -- $P(S_k | H_i) \propto 1 \text{ } \forall k$.
 As $\alpha_i$ approaches 1, the probability distribution of the source favors the locations which predict a value of $f^{S_k}_i$ similar to $f^z_i$.

 Assuming conditional independence of each $H_i$ given $S$, the probability distribution of the source is then calculated as:

 where $H_{\neg i}$ denotes the set $\{H_j | j \neq i\}$.
 If we assume the prior probability distribution of the source location to be uniform, the term $\prod_i \frac{p(H_i)}{ p(S_k) \cdot p(H_i | H_{\neg i} )}$ is equal for all $k$, and since we assume there is a single gas source, we can simply omit it from the calculation and normalize the resulting values to obtain a valid probability distribution: